thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Exercise

-Imagine that same friend from earlier asks you, "Hey, what's this play business about?
+Imagine that same friend from earlier asks you, "Hey, what's this play business all about?
 Why is that important?
 How do you do that?"
 Take a few moments to think about what you'd say to your friend.
 When you've decided what to say, turn and talk to a partner and share your thoughts with them.
 Since you've been sitting for a while, feel free to stand up and stretch your legs too.

 ## Reflect

-The third and final major step is to becoming a better learner is reflect.
+The third and final major step to becoming a better learner is reflect.

 So you've set the stage by clearing out all the distractions, clarifying the what and the why, and prioritizing process over product.
-And you're gotten yourself ready to play by wrestling with new information, taking risks, and having fun.
+And you've gotten yourself ready to play by wrestling with new information, taking risks, and having fun.
 Whenever the learning period is done, it's time to reflect on what happened.

-Like setting the stage and play, this step of the process consists of three sub-steps as well.
+Like setting the stage and play, this step of the process consists of three sub-steps.

 1. Self assess
 1. Ask new questions